 The left pedal is reverse threaded.

-Make sure you don't install the pedals incorrectly or you might strip the crank threads.
-The pedals are marked so you can tell which side they are installed on.
+Make sure you don't try to install the pedals backwards, or you might strip the crank threads.
+Your pedals will be clearly marked so you can tell which is which.

 TIP: Using anti-seize compound on the pedal threads will make future disassembly much easier and will help prevent damage to the threads in the crank arms.